Please Select Region Relevant to you:

 +61 3 9827 7277

-Capstone Hill Search Limited ("Capstone UK") and its subsidiaries, Capstone Hill Search Inc. ("Capstone US") and Capstone Management Pty Ltd ("Capstone Australia"), and their respective employees (hereinafter referred to collectively as "Capstone Hill" or "we" or "us") prides itself on discretion, integrity, confidentiality and protecting the information provided to it by its candidates and clients.
+Capstone Hill Search Limited ("Capstone UK") and its subsidiaries, Capstone Hill Search Inc. ("Capstone US") and Capstone Management Pty Ltd ("Capstone Australia"), and their respective employees (hereinafter referred to collectively as "Capstone Hill" or "we" or "us" or “our”) prides itself on discretion, integrity, confidentiality and protecting the information provided to it by its candidates and clients (“you” or “your”).

 Data You Provide

-Capstone Hill collects personal and non-personal information through your use of the Website and by other means, such as email or during telephonic or in-person meetings.
+We collect two basic types of information when you use or interact with our Website and by other means, such as email or during telephonic or in-person interactions: personal and non-personal information.

-We collect personal information you may voluntarily provide to us through your use of the Website and otherwise for the purpose of placing you in a suitable contract or permanent role, including:
+Personal information includes all information that relates to you personally and either identifies, or may be used to identify, you personally (collectively, “personal information”).
+We collect personal information you may voluntarily provide to us for the purpose of placing you in a suitable contract or permanent role, including:

 - Contact information including address, phone and email;